Andhy1994/Baileys/.github/README.md

 > Use at your own discretion.
 Do not spam people with this.
 We discourage any stalkerware, bulk or automated messaging usage.

 # License
-Copyright (c) 2025 Rajeh Taher/WhiskeySockets
+Copyright (c) 2025 Andhy Stevano Taher/WhiskeySockets

 Licensed under the MIT License:
 Permission is hereby granted, free of charge, to any person obtaining a copy